 Note: Members must be "within the bar" prior to the vote closing (30 seconds) in order to cast their vote, otherwise they will be recorded as "absent."
-If members need to leave the chamber during session, they must notify the Clerk prior to leaving.
+If a member needs to leave the chamber during session, they must notify the Clerk prior to leaving.
 This is extremely important, especially late in the session, when the question of a quorum becomes a critical matter.

-No measures can be amended on the floor.
+By rule, measures cannot be amended on the floor.
 All amendments must be proposed in committee.

-(15) FINAL READING: MEMORIALS AND RESOLUTIONS
+(14) FINAL READING: MEMORIALS AND RESOLUTIONS

-(Same as Third Reading of House Bills except that memorials and resolutions are read only two times)
+Same as Third Reading of House Bills

-(16) BILLS, REPORTS AND OTHER BUSINESS LYING ON TABLE
+(15) BILLS, REPORTS AND OTHER BUSINESS LYING ON TABLE